 Along with social media and content, SEO is one of the three pillars of digital marketing.
 This has been the case for well over a decade, and SEO’s vital importance shows no signs of flagging anytime soon.
 Consider the fact that 89% of B2B buyers use the internet to research purchases, and you have all the reason you need to invest heavily in search engine optimization.

 The good news is that this doesn’t have to be as much a monetary commitment as one of time and effort.
 You will of course need to take Google’s ever-changing algorithm into account and implement SEO strategies relevant to today.
-Here are some tips on how to achieve that, plus recommendations for tools that can help you raise your SEO game in 2019.
+Here are some tips on how to achieve that, plus recommendations for tools that can help you raise your SEO game.

 Optimize for local

 There are a couple reasons you want your B2B operation to optimize for local searches.
 First, this allows your business to rank in the local grouping of businesses relevant to a particular online search, and those local groups are what’s shown at the top of search results.

 Second, this is going to allow you to go head-to-head with competitors in your area and vie for their business.
 So how do you go about optimizing for local?
 There are a number of crucial best practices.
 These include:

 - Ensure the title and description includes only relevant business info and effectively promotes your brand

 - Be consistent with the spelling and format of your business info (name, address, phone number, etc.) across all sites